 - kidney disease

-- People with HIV ARVs, some of which may contribute to bone loss, kidney damage, redistribution of fat and cholesterol and high triglycerides.
+- People with HIV take ARVs, some of which may contribute to bone loss, kidney damage, fat and cholesterol redistribution, and elevated triglycerides.

-- People living with HIV are much more likely than the general population and be co-infected with hepatitis A hepatitis B and hepatitis C or sometimes all three and they increase the risk of liver cancer, liver failure, kidney disease and diabetes.
+- People living with HIV are much more likely than the general population to be co-infected with hepatitis A and hepatitis C or sometimes all three and these increase the risk of liver cancer, liver failure, kidney disease, and diabetes.

-- People living with HIV are often more likely to be chronically infected with human papilloma virus (HPV) that causes cervical and anal cancer as well as cancers of the head, neck and throat.
+- People living with HIV are often more likely to be chronically infected with human papillomavirus (HPV), which causes cervical and anal cancer, as well as cancers of the head, neck, and throat.

-- People with HIV are three times as likely to smoke tobacco, which is a major cause of heart attack, stroke, emphysema and lung cancer.
+- People living with HIV are up to three times more likely to smoke tobacco, which is a major cause of heart attack, stroke, lung cancer and emphysema.

-- People with HIV have mental illness and substance abuse rates that are often higher than in people who do not have HIV, and these diseases increase the risk of many other diseases.
+- People with HIV have rates of mental illness and substance abuse that are often higher than in people who do not have HIV, and these diseases increase the risk of numerous other illnesses.

-- HIV can directly infect the essential tissues in the bone, brain, circulatory system and elsewhere, and that can cause inflammation and damage related to the heart, nervous system, liver and kidneys.
+- HIV can directly infect essential tissues in the bone, brain, circulatory system and elsewhere, and this can cause inflammation and damage related to the heart, nervous system, liver and kidneys.

 Translator's Note: This tells you that suffers from an eternal vasculitis that has earned me two pulmonary embolisms (almost went to the double room) and at least half a dozen thrombophlebitis; to avoid major risks submitted myself to a relatively simple surgery that installed a filter in the vena cava that has no other purpose than to prevent formed clots in the veins of the lower limbs gain access to my body can, when little, make a " emboliazinha "pulmonary and, at best, a stroke of unknowable consequences.
 That's because I have only 51 years and embolisms began in 2005 when I was 41 years

-These factors likely play important roles in the increase in disease rates related to aging and the conditions observed in people with HIV.
-What the experts have not reached agreement is how the HIV infection itself may further exacerbate underlying risk factors through inflammation and has age-related immunosenescence known to contribute to the aging process and related issues.
+These factors are likely to play important roles in increasing the rates of aging-related diseases and the conditions observed in people with HIV.
+What the experts have yet to come to agreement on is how HIV itself can further aggravate underlying risk factors through inflammation and has age-related immunosenescence known to contribute to the aging process and related problems.

-Researchers are working hard to try to understand how quickly inflammation and age-related immunosenescence occurs in people with HIV after becoming infected.
-There is no evidence that it starts to happen very soon after a person contracting HIV, but good control of the virus (or because a person naturally control HIV better or because he or she make ART) can cause this process to slow down.
+Researchers are working hard to understand the swiftness of inflammation, and age-related immunosenescence occurs in people with HIV after they become infected.
+There is no evidence that it begins to happen very soon after a person contracts HIV, but that good virus control (either because a person naturally controls HIV well or because he or she does ART) can cause this process slows down.

-Experts have not yet reached an agreement on the best way to measure inflammation and evaluate the immunosenescence age-related, and we still do not know how much they contribute independently to aging and the appearance of related diseases, either in HIV-negative patients people or people with HIV.
-Are ongoing research, however, try to answer these questions.
-However, there is much that the average person living with HIV can do to reduce the risk of many age-related diseases and conditions.
+Experts have not yet reached an agreement on the best way to measure inflammation and assess age-related immunosenescence, and we do not yet know how much they contribute independently for aging and for the emergence of related diseases either in HIV-negative patients people or people with HIV.
+Research work is under way, however, to try to answer these questions.
+However, there is much that the average person living with HIV can do to reduce the risk of many diseases related to age and conditions.

 Translated from Original in English em Are people with HIV aging more rapidly?
 By Claudio Souza Revised and also by Claudio Souza due to complications in personal life Mara Macedo which usually makes revisions